 ● NO injections or surgery involved

 ● Minimal discomfort during the treatment

 ● Boosts confidence & self esteem

-ND:YAG Laser or Intense pulsed light (IPL) treatment has proven highly successful in the treatment of Rosacea, Red and Blue vascular lesions presenting on the face and body.
+Medical grade ND:YAG Laser or Intense pulsed light (IPL) treatments are highly successful in the treatment of Rosacea, Red and Blue vascular lesions on the face and body.
 These Light Assisted Technologies operate on the principle of selective photo-thermolysis in which target vessels are selectively damaged with minimal risk of injury to the surrounding healthy tissue.